 GPU mining and ASIC mining–the difference

 Both ASICs and GPUs are excellent options to go for when finding powerful hardware to mine.
 However, the choice of which mining rig set up to use heavily depends on the miner.
 As a miner, you need to establish your needs, goals, and preferences.
 Sometimes it is your budget that determines which hardware you will walk home with.
 It also boils down to the coins you want to mine, the preferred location for your device (office or home), and the adaptability that makes all the difference.
-In ASICs, a chip solves the complex algorithms while in GPUs, the graphics card solves the complex algorithms to gain rewards.
 While GPUs are particularly versatile, ASICs are designed to mine and only mine.
 Nothing else.
 A good look at the two options shows their strengths and weaknesses.
 Their specifications and functionality will help you decide which option works best for you as a miner.
 A good rule of the thumb, however, is that GPUs are fast, but ASICs are faster.

 ASIC mining is algorithm-specific.
-That means that it can only mine one kind of coin.
+That means that it is specifically designed to only mine one kind of coin.
 The first version of ASIC was designed to mine bitcoins only, but that has changed over the years, and the chip now accommodates several other currencies.

 Here are a few highlights of ASIC mining: